tlquick/tlquick/README.md

 ![Banner](/banner.jpg?raw=true "name banner")
 <p align="center" >Hi :hand:, I'm Tracy.
 I have been a software engineer :technologist: and IT coordinator (lecturer/tutor etc) :student:. <br>
-Right now, I am focussed on full stack development :computer: in Java and JavaScript.<br>
+Right now, I am focussed on full stack development :computer: in Java and JavaScript, with some DevOps thown in for fun 😃.<br>
-I love to learn new things and add them to my toolbox. </p>
+I love to learn new things and add them to my toolbox 🧰 </p>

 <h1>Technical Skills</h1> <br>